In 2003, an Apple reseller, Tom Santos, filed a lawsuit against

 Channel Conflict vs. Channel Cooperation

-Developing flexible and hybrid distribution strategies to minimize channel
+Developing flexible and hybrid distribution strategies to minimize channel conflict

 About Apple Computers Inc. (Nasdaq listing: AAPL)